Simon & Simon: Simon & Simon: In Trouble Again (1995)

-In this reunion movie, which premiered on February 23, 1995 some years have passed, and a now divorced A.J. (whose ex-wife is Janet Fowler from original series) works in Seattle as an attorney.
+In this reunion movie, which premiered on February 23, 1995 some years have passed, and a now-divorced A.J. (whose ex-wife is Janet Fowler from original series) works in Seattle as an attorney.
 Rick stops by to visit en route to delivering an expensive yacht.
-The trouble starts when the yacht is hijacked—with Rick and A.J.'s mother Cecilia on board.
+The trouble starts when the yacht, with Rick and A.J.'s mother Cecilia on board, is hijacked.

 The Greatest Event in Television History (2012)

 The Greatest Event in Television History premiered on Adult Swim, on October 12, 2012.
 Hosted by Jeff Probst, the program went behind the scenes during the making of a shot-for-shot remake of the Simon & Simon opening sequence with Adam Scott and Jon Hamm in the roles of A.J. and Rick, respectively.
 The special also featured the appearances of Paul Rudd, Gus van Sant, Megan Mullally, Paul Scheer, and Kathryn Hahn.